 Digital Object Identifier (DOI)

 Woodall, Ryan T.; Barnes, Stephanie L.; Hormuth, David A.; Sorace, Anna G.; Quarles, C. Chad; and Yankeelov, Thomas E., "The Effects Of Intravoxel Contrast Agent Diffusion On The Analysis Of Dce-Mri Data In Realistic Tissue Domains" (2018).
-Neurobiology.
+Translational Neuroscience.
 357.